axlsx-styler-gem/axlsx_styler/README.md

 To solve this issue, `axlsx_styler` was born to allow the separatation of styles from content within your `axlsx` code.
 It gives you the ability to fill out a spreadsheet with data and apply styles later.

-Works well in any Rails app with [`axlsx_rails`](https://github.com/straydogstudio/axlsx_rails) or outside of any specific Ruby framework.
+Works well in any Rails app or outside of any specific Ruby framework.

 # Usage